Vayeitzei Yaakov miBe’er Shava vayeilech Charana (28:10)

 Parsha Points to Ponder (and sources which discuss them):

-9) Rochel stole Lavan’s terafim to prevent him from idol-worship (Rashi 31:19).
-Does this mean that if somebody possesses something forbidden it is permissible to steal it, and if not, on what basis was she permitted to take the idols?
-(Ayeles HaShachar)
+3) Rochel’s intention in stealing her father’s terafim (idols) was to prevent him from idol-worship (Rashi 31:19).
+Does this mean that if somebody possesses something forbidden it is permissible to steal it from him?
+(Ayeles HaShachar, Meshech Chochmah 31:32)